unaschneck/pydar/README.md

 				resolution='D',
 				segment_num="S01")
 ```
-Note: extractFlybyDataImages() only needs to be run once for each flyby to retrieve new data and will take a few minutes to download
+Note: extractFlybyDataImages() only needs to be run once for each flyby to retrieve new data but will take some time to download
 ```
 # Display all Images in pydar_results/ directory
 pydar.displayImages(image_directory="pydar_results/CORADR_0211_V03_S01")